Ketamine Therapy for Acute Suicidality Treatment in Los Altos, CA

 • 13% said 1 or more days

 There are several options available to help acute suicidality, which range from psychotherapy (talk therapy) to medications.
 Psychotherapy is proven to help allay suicidal thoughts.
 It does this by addressing suicidal ideation, teaching the patient to frame their thoughts in a more positive manner.
 One of the most effective treatments for acute suicidality is ketamine therapy when used in a clinical setting.
 While it is relatively new in the treatment for acute suicidality, it has shown to be highly effective when administered by a certified anesthesiologist.

 If you are having suicidal thoughts or ideations, come to the Bay Area Ketamine Center today.
 Our board-certified anesthesiologist is experienced in treating acute suicidality with ketamine infusions and can help you improve your mental health.
 Call us today to find out if ketamine therapy is right for you, or visit our clinic conveniently located at 746 Altos Oaks Drive, Los Altos, CA 94024.
-Our office is open five days a week, from Monday to Friday, during the hours of 9 AM to 5 PM.
+Our office is open five days a week, from Monday to Friday, during the hours of 10 AM to 6 PM.
 We look forward to serving you!
-We serve patients from Los Altos, CA, Sunnyvale CA, Palo Alto CA, Stanford CA, Atherton CA, and Cupertino CA.
+We serve patients from Los Altos, CA, Sunnyvale CA, Palo Alto CA, Stanford CA, Atherton CA, Cupertino CA, and BEYOND.